danpaul/node_express_user_manager/README.md

 `options.registerSuccesRedirect` - optional - url to redirect user to after registration

+`options.rethinkConnection` - required if using RethinkDB

 `options.requireTerms` - optional - if true, registration will include a checkbox that user's are required to check indicating they agree to the terms

 `options.sessionSecret` - required if useing `manageSessions`

 `options.sessionExpiration` - optional - session expiration in ms, defaults to 12 hours

+`options.sessionSaveUninitialized` - optional - defaults to false

+`options.sessionResave` - optional - defaults to false

 `options.termsLink` - optional - link for terms if `requireTerms` is used